Destruction Warlock PvP Rotation and Playstyle — Midnight Season 1

 Playstyle for Destruction Warlocks

-large Chaos Bolts and survive.
+Chaos Bolts and survive.
 Destruction Warlocks are powerful

-because they have strong single target damage and the ability to crowd control
+because they have strong single-target damage and the ability to crowd-control

-enemy teams.
 Most of your damage and kills will come from your

-Chaos Bolts.
-You will survive by using
+Conflagrates.
+You can survive by using

 Fears and